hydrodynamicstability/physicsReviewJournals/README.md

 Taylor and Francis publishes [Critical Reviews in Solid State and Materials Sciences](https://www.tandfonline.com/journals/bsms20), founded in 1970 as the *CRC Critical Reviews in Soild State Sciences*.
 It belongs to their series of *Critical Reviews in*... journals.

+Elsevier acquired the *Current Opinion in...* family of review journals, which includes [Current Opinion in Solid State and Materials Science](https://www.sciencedirect.com/journal/current-opinion-in-solid-state-and-materials-science), founded in 1996.

 Springer-Nature publishes [Living Reviews in Relativity](https://link.springer.com/journal/41114),  [Living Reviews in Solar Physics](https://link.springer.com/journal/41116), and [Living Reviews in Computational Astrophysics](https://link.springer.com/journal/41115), which were all founded by various Max Planck Intitutes (1998, 2004, and 2014, respectively).

 ---